Paul Christman: NFL career

+In 1947, the arrival of halfback Charley Trippi to accompany Christman, halfback Elmer Angsman and fullback Pat Harder, completed a desire for owner Charles Bidwill to have a "Dream Backfield", which was also referred to as a "Million Dollar Backfield.
+That year, Christman threw for 2,191 yards with 17 touchdowns to 22 interceptions as the Cardinals managed to go 9–3.
+This was good enough to qualify for the 1947 NFL Championship Game, where Christman went 3-of-14 for 54 yards with two interceptions.
+However, the Cardinals managed to hold on anyway for a 28–21 victory, which was their first championship in two decades.
+During the 1948 season, Christman made a cameo appearance in the film Triple Threat alongside teammate Charley Trippi.
+Christman missed four games the following year, which saw him throw just 114 passes for 740 yards with five touchdowns to four interceptions that saw Chicago make it all the way back to the NFL title game.
+He did not play in the NFL Championship Game that year when he fractured his left wrist in the season finale against the Bears; Ray Mallouf took snaps as quarterback versus the Eagles in the title game, which they lost 7–0.
+He played in twelve games in his final season for Chicago in 1949, which saw him throw for 1,015 yards for 11 touchdowns to 13 interceptions while having his most rushing yards as a player with 34 on four carries.
+He had his worst game of interceptions on October 23 against Detroit, oddly enough, where he threw for five interceptions on 6-of-17 passing.
+He was traded to the Green Bay Packers prior to the 1950 season.
+He threw for 545 times on 126 passes with seven touchdowns and interceptions each.

 Broadcasting career

 After retiring as a player, Christman worked as a television color commentator, first-teaming with play-by-play announcer Joe Boland to call Cardinals games for CBS in 1958 and 1959.
 In 1960 and 1961, he called college football games for ABC Sports alongside Curt Gowdy.
 In 1962, he began calling American Football League games on ABC with Gowdy, a pairing that continued after AFL rights shifted to NBC in 1965.
 Christman called Super Bowl I with Gowdy for NBC in January 1967.
-In 1968–69 he returned to CBS, teaming with Ray Scott on NFL broadcasts.
+In 1968–69, he returned to CBS, teaming with Ray Scott on NFL broadcasts.

 Christman also called the collegiate Orange Bowl game for several years, teaming with Boland (1960), Scott (1961), and Gowdy (1962–67).
 He and Gowdy then called the Rose Bowl game in 1968.

+He has called PGA Tour golf for several years with ABC & NBC.

 Personal

 Christman's daughter is noted Scientology critic Tory Christman.
 His older brother was Major League Baseball infielder Mark Christman (1913–1976).